 So now you know I’m not even close to exaggerating about how bad this sandwich was – even our dog wouldn’t deign to take a bite.
 Which leads me to today where I finally have a recipe written down for this curried chicken salad, a salad worthy of even the fanciest lunch.

 But it’s also so good and easy to make, you’ll probably find it on your menu often.
 I personally love it on lettuce wraps, but lately I’ve been trying out different coconut wraps as well.
 Some are definitely better than others, but these Sunfood wraps are the best so far.
 Lettuce wraps are a super easy way to replace bread in your sandwiches if you find yourself needing to go gluten free.
 But they’re also a great way to get more veggies into your average day, which is always a plus.

 Strictly speaking if you can’t find mango, you don’t absolutely have to use it.
 Grapes or chopped apples are also great depending on the season you’re making this.
 But I have to say, mango combined with the creamy curry dressing, is my favorite pairing so far.

-I like to grill the chicken for the salad for a couple of reasons, first off the cleanup is nonexistent when you grill.
+I like to grill the chicken for the salad for a couple of reasons.
+First off the cleanup is nonexistent when you grill.
 And secondly, I love the grill flavor in chicken salads of all kinds, including my healthier version of the classic chicken salad.
-But if you don’t have/don’t grill, you can always sauté, oven roast, or poach your chicken depending on your preference.
+But if you don’t have/don’t grill, you can always sauté on the stove top.
+Also you can oven roast, or poach your chicken depending on your preference.

 Once the chicken is cooked, everything comes together fairly quickly.